ksyv/holbertonschool-web_back_end/personal_data/README.md

  ### 1. Log formatter <a name="subparagraph2"></a>

- Update the class `RedactingFormatter` to accept a list of strings `fields` in the constructor argument.
+ Update the class `RedactingFormatter` to accept a list of strings `fields` in the constructor argument. <br>
  Implement the `format` method to filter values in incoming log records using `filter_datum`.
-Values for fields in `fields` should be filtered.
+Values for fields in `fields` should be filtered.<br>
  DO NOT extrapolate `FORMAT` manually.
-The `format` method should be less than 5 lines long.
+The `format` method should be less than 5 lines long. <br>

  ```python
  class RedactingFormatter(logging.Formatter):